Best Auto Insurance for Fords in 2026

 Pros

-- Usage Savings: Ford drivers can lower costs using Progressive’s Snapshot program by maintaining safe driving habits.
+- UBI Savings: Ford drivers can lower costs by $200 or more a year by maintaining safe driving habits through Progressive’s Snapshot program.

 - Competitive Pricing: Offers minimum coverage for Fords starting at $72 a month.
 Read everything you need to know about Progressive insurance to compare quotes.